erinwitkop/Data_Carpentry/Data_Carpentry_BioTA_Training_Lesson.md

 In order to foster a positive and professional learning environment we encourage the following kinds of behaviors in all platforms and events:

--Use welcoming and inclusive language -Be respectful of different viewpoints and experiences -Gracefully accept constructive criticism -Focus on what is best for the community -Show courtesy and respect towards other community members
+-   Use welcoming and inclusive language
+-   Be respectful of different viewpoints and experiences
+-   Gracefully accept constructive criticism
+-   Focus on what is best for the community
+-   Show courtesy and respect towards other community members

 1. Intro to the Etherpad we will be using for posting questions, comments, ideas